 A company selling VR software meant to help automotive companies test and calibrate their products better.
 ZeroLight is (was) one of the best trending niche services.

 This is a company that offers a wide range of VR solutions.
-It’s used for making business processes and the workplace more effective, from cost optimization to employee training and even some defense industry apps.
+It’s used for making business processes and the workplace more effective.

 - Online induction